besn0847/ceph-init/README.md

 	> (host)> df -k ../Volumes/ceph/mnt/ceph-ds/

+Just make sure you give some time for the cluster to correctly boot up before mounting the drive.

 ##Stop & start, clean...
 Just run ./stop.sh and ./restart.sh to stop/start all the containers.
 Ceph will be automatically restarted.